Exus Blog Article

 There’s a lot of talk about new opportunities such as emerging markets and 5G networks.
 But as telecoms eye these revenue-generating plays, they must not lose sight of their current positions within markets.

 Long-term investments in newly connected countries or in new networks take years.
 In the meantime, others are moving fast to disrupt existing telecom businesses.
 Namely, Facebook and Google are eyeing telecom markets.
 Both are nimble, well-capitalized and fond of betting big on massive disruption.

 Telecoms need to understand that these companies can, and will, gun for their business.
 To compete, they should shore up their defenses by extracting more revenue from the accounts already on their books.
 Those that don’t are in danger of being caught flat-footed when the internet giants enter the game.

 2. Focus On What You Can Control

 Mergers have swept the industry.
 And with them, they’ve brought increased scrutiny from regulators.
 These regulatory bodies are constraining some firms’ profits by ruling on what they can and can’t charge customers.
 Others are halting mergers that bring economies of scale.

 With their hands tied in a number of ways, telecoms need to focus even more on the risks they can control.

-Renewed investment is needed in areas of risk scoring, analytics, management and mitigation.
-Robust risk management tools are available that use a variety of models and behavioural criteria to properly regulate risk across account portfolios.
+Renewed investment is needed in areas of risk scoring, analytics, management, and mitigation.
+Robust risk management tools are available that use a variety of models and behavioral criteria to properly regulate risk across account portfolios.
 Telecoms should seriously consider these types of tools for increased business control, especially under constraining regulatory frameworks.